 1950's HOFNER MODEL

-body top of later examples, but otherwise all the usual features are
+body top, but otherwise all the usual features are

 there - gold plated tuners with elaborate buttons, ebony fingerboard

 with "arrow-head" fret markers, and superb body timbers.
 This very

 beautiful old guitar is owned by Russ Parker in Derbyshire,

 HOFNER MODEL 499/S(i) ACOUSTIC GUITAR

 In 1962, the 499 model was joined in the Hofner price lists by a cutaway

 version - the "499/S".
 In 1963, both model designations had